MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 When you’re ready to start working with an organizational data file, the following sections guide you through the data-preparation process:

 1. [Identify trends that you want to analyze](#step-1---identify-trends-that-you-want-to-analyze) – Decide which trends you need to learn about to improve efficiency at work.
 After identifying these trends, you can better choose what organizational data to use.
 1. [Know what data to include](#step-2---know-what-data-to-include) – A few data attributes are required, and many are optional.
-Among the optional ones, choose those that best serve your analytical purposes.
+Among the optional ones, choose attributes that best serve your analytical purposes.
 1. [Get an export of organizational data](#step-3---get-an-export-of-organizational-data) – Have an admin export the HR data from your organization’s HR system.
 Optionally, include line-of-business data, if your analysis requires it.
 1. [Structure the organizational data](#step-4---structure-the-organizational-data) – For your data to validate successfully, you need to first structure it correctly in the .csv file that you upload.
 1. [Upload the organizational data file](#step-5---upload-the-organizational-data-file) – After your .csv file is ready, you upload it to the advanced insights app where, after validation and processing, it becomes available for analysis.